NixOS/nix.dev/source/tutorials/packaging-existing-software.md

        For full logs, run 'nix log /nix/store/p21p5zkbwg83dhmi0bn1yz5ka6phd47x-icat.drv'.
 ```

-However, this does not prevent the binary from being produced; an `icat` executable is now present in the local directory, and it's up to us to decide what to do with it.

 ### installPhase
 In order to make packages available for other packages to depend on, Nix copies everything to the Nix store (at `/nix/store`), and symlinks them from there into build contexts and development environments.